 The NLTA has repeatedly raised the issue of paid leave for teachers experiencing COVID-19 related symptoms with the Premier, the Minister of Education, and with the school districts.
-It is your Association’s position that the employer does not have the right (under Articles 15 and 27 of the Provincial and Labrador West Collective Agreements, respectively) to require NLTA members to use sick leave when directing a teacher to remain out of the workplace if the teacher feels well, fit and able enough to work.
-The government has confirmed in writing that it is not in agreement with the Association’s position, and a policy grievance has been filed on this issue [October 14 update communication on the sick leave grievance].
-An arbitration hearings did take place on this matter in November 2020, and we are now awaiting a final ruling from the arbitration panel.
-While the NLTA awaits the final ruling on this matter, it is important that all NLTA members observe the guidance that follows below.
+It was your Association’s position that the employer does not have the right (under Articles 15 and 27 of the Provincial and Labrador West Collective Agreements, respectively) to require NLTA members to use sick leave when directing a teacher to remain out of the workplace if the teacher feels well, fit and able enough to work.
+The government confirmed in writing that it is not in agreement with the Association’s position, and a policy grievance was filed on this issue [October 14 update communication on the sick leave grievance].
+An arbitration hearing did take place on this matter in November 2020 and a decision was received.
+The decision is clear that the Employer cannot force a teacher to use sick leave if they are well enough to work in these circumstances; however, a disagreement remains between the parties as to what leave is then available to teachers, and whether such leave is properly paid or unpaid.
+Your Association continues to engage with Government on this issue.
+Teachers who find themselves in this situation should contact an NLTA administrative officer for advice.

 For members who are not experiencing COVID-19 symptoms (asymptomatic) but are directed not to attend work as a result of being identified as a close contact of a confirmed or probable COVID-19 case, the Memorandum of Agreement (MOA) reached between the NLTA and both school districts secures special paid leave pending COVID-19 testing.
 In such circumstances, asymptomatic substitute teachers would also have access to special paid leave for all previously contracted work even if they have not yet commenced work in a particular contract(s).
 Should a member on special paid leave develop symptoms, they should refer to the information on sick leave above.

-While a MOA signed with respect to the pandemic provided that teachers did not need to provide a medical note for one period of 14 days for reported COVID-19 symptoms in order to access sick leave, this exemption has recently been expanded by agreement of the parties.
+While an MOA signed with respect to the pandemic provided that teachers did not need to provide a medical note for one period of 14 days for reported COVID-19 symptoms in order to access sick leave, this exemption was expanded by agreement of the parties for the 2020-21 school year and continues to be in effect for the 2021-22 school year.

 Currently, there is no general obligation to provide medical documentation in relation to multiple absences for COVID related symptoms, each of less than 14 days, and there is no cumulative limit on the total number of days over a set period of time.
 Put another way, there is no cumulative “cap” for COVID symptoms absences that would trigger a note requirement if each COVID symptom absence is less than 14 days.